PumasAI/SimpleChains.jl/docs/src/examples/custom_loss_layer.md

 end
 ```

-Finally, we should also define some functions to say that we don't want any preallocated temporary arrays:
+As the other loss functions do this, we should define some functions to say that we don't want any preallocated temporary arrays:
 ```julia
 function SimpleChains.layer_output_size(::Val{T}, sl::BinaryLogitCrossEntropyLoss, s::Tuple) where {T}
     SimpleChains._layer_output_size_no_temp(Val{T}(), sl, s)